Two Nevada students have received life-saving shots of epinephrine since the passing of the state’s stock epinephrine bill in 2013.

 A settlement reached between Lesley University in Massachusetts and the Department of Justice is big news, with monumental implications.
 The agreement lays the foundation for establishing the rights of Americans with food allergy and celiac disease.

 For the U.S. school & allergies resource hub, click here.
-Comprehensive resource - Allergy Safe Communities site: Allergy Safe Communities’ Emergency Plans: EpiPen, Allerject, Twinject Sample letter from principal Sample letter from teacher Steps for school anaphylaxis plan Canadian School Boards Association publication: Anaphylaxis: A Handbook for School Boards Food Allergy/Anaphylaxis Action Plans from Anaphylaxis Canada Anaphylaxis Action Plan (English) […]
+Comprehensive resource – Food Allergy Canada site: Food Allergy Canada’s Anaphylaxis Emergency Plans: EpiPen, Allerject Sample letter from principal Sample letter from teacher Steps for school anaphylaxis plan Canadian School Boards Association publication: Anaphylaxis: A Handbook for School Boards Asthma Action Plans Alberta’s Asthma Action Plan The Lung Association’s Action Plan Allergic […]

 Allergic Living presents: the Comparing Universities Chart.
 We’ve interviewed dietitians, food services directors, housing officials and more to bring you our exclusive chart comparing 16 universities across Canada.
 Click the image below to see the full chart, and feel free to print and share with friends.
 For a U.S. colleges comparison chart, click here.